 With 50cc the most important issue that has to be considered because of its implications, is that of power.
 If you’ve never wondered what 50cc’s actually are, measure it out.
 Most people are amazed that an engine of that cubic capacity has enough power to move anything, far less a scooter and even up to 2 riders as well!
 But to maximise that power, manufacturers have to consider what engine technology is the most appropriate.
 Internal combustion engines fall largely into two categories, 4- stroke and 2-stroke.

-Thirdly, the engines don't last as long.
-The general rule of thumb is that a 2-stroke scooter engine will last for about 20 - 30,000km assuming a normal servicing schedule (a quality 4-stroke should last at least twice this, if not more).
-This can be extended by more invasive maintenance (such as regularly changing the piston rings and rehoning the bore), but this would push up servicing costs significantly and so is rarely carried out.
-However given that 50cc scooters are normally used for short distances only, many riders might only clock up that kind of distance in 5 to 10 years of usage!
-But if you are considering buying second hand, don't forget this.
+- Thirdly, the engines don’t last as long.
+The general rule of thumb is that a 2-stroke scooter engine will last for about 20 – 30,000km assuming a normal servicing schedule is being kept up.
+Having said that we have customers with over 50,000km on their little 50cc Vespa and they still run fine!
+In any case, a quality 4-stroke should last at least twice this, if not more.
+This can be extended by more invasive maintenance (such as regularly changing the piston rings and re-honing the bore), but this would push up servicing costs significantly and so is rarely carried out since it is almost cheaper to buy a new one at this stage.
+However given that 50cc scooters are normally used for short distances only, many riders might only clock up that kind of distance in 5 to 10 years of usage.
+But if you are considering buying second hand, don’t forget this point.

 Finally, but most importantly, 2-stroke engines are much more fickle than 4-strokes.
-They can be hard to start, particularly if they aren't used regularly.
+They can be hard to start, particularly if they aren’t used regularly.
 Think lawnmower.
-Particularly if you are parking at the train station, at work, school or uni, and there isn't any other way of getting home.
+Particularly if you are parking at the train station, at work, school or uni, and there isn’t any other way of getting home.
 Reliability is vital.
 Nothing is more frustrating than getting on to your scooter after a long day at work, and being unable to get it going.
 So please, please, please go for a quality brand that you can rely on.
-The only brands that we will sell 50cc scooters of (new or second hand) are Vespa, Piaggio, PGO, Derbi, Aprilia, Yamaha, SYM, Kymco and TGB.
-If Honda made 2-strokes, we'd add that to the list too.
+The only brands that we will sell 50cc scooters of (new or second hand) are Vespa, Piaggio, Derbi, Aprilia, Yamaha, SYM and Kymco.
+If Honda made 2-strokes, we’d add that to the list too.
 And that is it.
-If its not on that list (and there are many brands out there we know of which I've purposefully excluded from the list) then proceed with extreme caution.
-If you want to double check, ask the scooter riding community on www.scootercommunity.com.au
+If its not on that list (and there are many brands out there we know of which we’ve purposefully excluded from the list) then proceed with extreme caution.